 - The intention of the parties in placing the property in joint tenancy;

 - The length of the marriage; and

 - Any other factor which the court deems relevant in making a just and equitable disposition of that property.

 The term “contribution” includes, without limitation, a down payment, a payment for the acquisition or improvement of property, and a payment reducing the principal of a loan used to finance the purchase or improvement of property.

 The term “contribution” does not include a payment of interest on a loan used to finance the purchase or improvement of property or a payment made for maintenance, insurance or taxes on property.

-if you are concerned about the division of community and separate property in your divorce case in Las Vegas, NV, then contact the experienced Las Vegas Divorce Attorneys at Mills, Mills & Anderson to discuss the unique facts of your case.
+If you are concerned about the division of community and separate property in your divorce case in Las Vegas, NV, then contact the experienced attorneys at Mills & Anderson to discuss the unique facts of your case.

 During the initial consultation, you can learn what you need to do right now to protect your rights and what to expect at each stage of the case.
 Call (702) 386-0030 to schedule a consultation.